 My research topics lie in dialogue systems and explainable artificial intelligence.
 I am interested in improving dialogue systems via natural language generation and explaining the properties of deep latent variable models.
 Currently, I am focusing on task-oriented dialogue systems and information retrieval.

-Qiang’s research interests lie in the areas of statistical machine learning and deep learning with applications to sequential data, such as natual lanuages, human behaviour and physiological signal.
-He is also also interested in multimodal data fusion and integration.
-Curretly he focuses on machine learning methods for automatic verification of textual facts on the web.
+Qiang’s research interests lie in the areas of statistical machine learning and deep learning with applications to sequential data, such as natural languages, human behaviours and physiological signals.
+He is also interested in multimodal data fusion and integration.
+Currently he focuses on machine learning methods for automatic verification of textual facts on the web.

 Sahan’s interests lie on the theme: “Improving Recommendations of Educational Contents to Lifelong Learners”.
 He is a recipient of multiple research fellowships including UCL Advances (twice), Cisco CIIP and UCL Departmental Scholarship.
-Before joining UCL, he worked in several research roles in the industry in cybersecurity and personalised advertising domains where he gained experience in user state modelling in a big data landscape.
 Sahan currently contributes to the X5GON project.
 His current research is motivated towards developing scalable, automatic quality assurance models for educational resources and modelling the knowledge state of lifelong learners to identify the most helpful educational resources that will enable them to achieve their learning goals.

 Sebastin Santy, Research intern (Summer 2018)

-Mengdie Zhuang, Research intern, Turing Institute (Summer 2017, now a research fellow in UCL)
+Dr Mengdie Zhuang, Research intern, Turing Institute (Summer 2017, now a research fellow at UCL)

-Jiyin He, Visiting researcher (February 2015 – 2016, now a senior data scientist in Signal Media)
+Dr Jiyin He, Visiting researcher (2015 – 2016, now senior data scientist in Signal Media)